 Annex 5.
-WFP Simplified Labour Management Procedures for Component 3
+WFP updated Labour Management Procedures for Component 3

-These procedures apply to all project workers, specifically the three contractor types (cooperating partners, financial service providers, and third-party monitors) engaged for the implementation of component 3, 'Strengthening Demand and Access to Enhance Nutritional Outcome among the Most Vulnerable', or the Maternal and Child Benefit Programme (MCBP).
+These procedures apply to all project workers, specifically the three contractor types (cooperating partners, financial service providers, and third-party monitors) engaged for the implementation of component 3, 'Strengthening Demand and Access to Enhance Nutritional Outcome among the Most Vulnerable', or the Maternal and Child Benefit Programme (MCBP)), and including the new sub-component 3.5.

-The simplified LMP sets out the project's approach to meeting national requirements as well as the objectives of WFP's Social and Environmental Sustainability Framework, specifically the minimum requirements of Environmental and Social Standards 5 (Protection and Human Rights) and the World Bank's Environmental and Social Framework, specifically the minimum requirements of Environmental and Social Standard 2 (Labour and Working Conditions).
+The LMP sets out the project's approach to meeting national requirements as well as the objectives of WFP's Social and Environmental Sustainability Framework, specifically the minimum requirements of Environmental and Social Standards 5 (Protection and Human Rights) and the World Bank's Environmental and Social Framework, specifically the minimum requirements of Environmental and Social Standard 2 (Labour and Working Conditions).